 I was deeply saddened to learn that Dallas Mayr, better-known by his pseudonym, Jack Ketchum, passed away on the morning of January 24, 2018.
 He left quite a legacy of real-life horror, inspired by his deep humanity.
 He is a Now Write!
 Science Fiction, Fantasy, and Horror contributor whom I got to know rather well – see below the conversation we had at Center for Fiction.
 He is missed.

 A Conversation With the Scariest Guy In America

-Laurie Lamson, editor of the new Now Write!
-Science Fiction, Fantasy, and Horror book of writing exercises, recently had a conversation at Center for Fiction in New York City, with one of the contributors: Jack Ketchum.
+Laurie Lamson, editor of the Now Write!
+Science Fiction, Fantasy, and Horror anthology of writing exercises, had a conversation at Center for Fiction in New York City on April 15, 2014 with one of its most renowned contributors: Jack Ketchum.

 He was generous in sharing his insights about craft and answering a lot of thoughtful questions from the audience: